DusanMadar/PySyncDroid/README.md

 If the sync process takes a bit longer (10+ minutes), it's very likely that you will get an error like:
 `The name :<name> was not provided by any .service files` or `Message did not receive a reply (timeout by message bus)`.

 It seems like *the device drops the MTP connection* after a certain amount of time/certaing amount of data transfered.
-Unlocking the device again will reconnect it so you can re-run the last `pysyncdroid` command.
+Resetting USB connection (remove and plug the cable back to your computer) and unlocking the device again will reconnect it so you can re-run the last `pysyncdroid` command.
 It will continue to sync where it left off (assuming you are not using the `-o` flag).